nsejim/MBED-smart-traffic-light-ads/README.md

 - STATE2 => When a pedestrian pushes on a button to indicate that he/she want to cross, the following happens:
     - A message with status value = 1 is sent to the remote IoT platform together with deviceID and timestamp.
     - YELLOW light start BLINKING for 5 seconds before switching OFF.
-While YELLOW BLINKING, RED light is still OFF.
+While YELLOW BLINKING, a blinking sound is played while RED light is still OFF.
     - Billboard (LCD) displays an ad for pedestrians (BUY 2 COFFEES FOR THE PRICE OF 1 AT GREEN COFFEE)

 - STATE3 => After 5 seconds, the pedestrian is allowed to cross,
     - A message with status value = 2 is sent to the remote IoT platform together with deviceID and timestamp. .
     - YELLOW light turns OFF.
 RED light turns ON to stop the cars for a period of 10 seconds.
-    - A sound is played to inform disabled people that they can cross
+During that period, a sound is played continuously to inform disabled people that they can cross
     - Billboard (LCD) displays an ad for car drivers (10% DISCOUNT ON YOUR FULL TANK AT SP RWANDA )

 - After 10 seconds, go back into STATE1 the cars are allowed to move again.